OneMotoring

 Replacing your vehicle under the ETS

-To replace your vehicle, deregister the existing vehicle, then register your replacement vehicle within a month.
+To replace your vehicle under ETS, you must first deregister the existing vehicle and then register your replacement vehicle within a month.

 When you register your replacement vehicle, you will enjoy a discounted PQP for your COE.